meslater/MSImageMovieEncoder/README.markdown

 -------------------

 This class provides a simple way of generating a movie from a series of 'images' (CVPixelBufferRefs or CGContextRefs).  **It does NOT work in the simulator (lack of HW accelleration?).**

+You will need to include the CoreGraphics, AVFoundation, CoreMedia and CoreVideo frameworks in your project.

 Simply implement the 3 status methods and 1 (ONE and only ONE) of the optional frame provider methods.

 Init a new instance of this class, set the delegate to wherever you've implemented the apropriate delegate methods and call -(void)startRequestingFrames.